-Hey guys, its me, Katie.
-Again, once in a time I finally do have time to scribble down few words about my favourite place on the earth I recently visited.
+Hey guys, once in a time I finally do have time to scribble down few words about my favourite place on the earth I recently visited.
 My beloved Sardinia.
-Italian would say SARDEGNA.
+An italian would say SARDEGNA.
 This time I was on vacation with my boyfriend and I also met my sister later on.
 As traditionally we always do - we visited more than just 1 place on this beautiful island.
-So here is my diary of what we saw, tasted, experienced and much more.
+So here is my diary of what we saw, got to taste, experienced and much more.

 After arrival in Alghero we picked up our car at the counter of Green Motion.

 For 260 €/week we got BIG Citroen Picasso - the reason why we got this huge family car according to sale assistance was: " you are very tall" :-D Alright, not bad for beginning.
 So we drove to the centre of Alghero, medieval catalan harbour which just easily takes your breath away while watching beautiful sunset.
 We booked with booking.com as we usually do.
 This time we stayed at Giramondo Sardegna Affittacamere.
 According to booking.com reviewers is this place "superb".
 It is ok for staying over night.
 Not bad, but not SUPERB - this is my personal opinion.
 The good thing was, that the host = Germano spoke English.
 There is a grocery store 3 min. walking, a bus stop and if you want to reach city centre, you would only need approx. 17-20 min of walking.
 As every time when we visit Alghero, we booked table for the dinner at the restaurant La Saletta - absolute TOP in Alghero.
 Not so pricey, fantastic home made food prepared from fresh LOCAL ingredients.
 Service also on a very good level.